VladislavFitz/algolia-swift-sdk/README.md

 - [Algolia Insights client](/Sources/AlgoliaInsightsClient) - API client for the [Insights requests](https://www.algolia.com/doc/api-client/methods/insights/) which lets you capture click, conversion, and view events to help you understand how your users interact with your search and discovery experience.

 - [Algolia Filters](Sources/AlgoliaFilters) - library that provides building blocks for creating and combining filters for Algolia Search.
 It offers a convenient, strongly typed API for modifying and updating the state of filters.
 The library ensures that the resulting filter expression is always valid and can be used as a search parameter.

+- [Algolia Search](Sources/AlgoliaSearch) - a powerful and easy-to-use tool designed to seamlessly integrate with the Algolia search engine in your Apple platform applications.
+It provides a set of classes and protocols that enable developers to build customized search experiences with minimal effort.
+The library includes an AlgoliaSearch class for performing search requests, customizable search request and response handling, pagination support, and SwiftUI components for displaying search results.
+With its focus on concurrency and performance optimizations, the Algolia Search library ensures that your applications deliver fast and efficient search experiences to your users.

 ## Install